aws-samples/amazon-kinesis-data-streams-health-check/README.md

 # Prerequisites

-To deploy this, you will need AWS CDK installed on your machine.
+To deploy this, you will need

+* AWS CDK installed on your machine
+* Docker installed on your machine

 # Project Structure